 None of these changes have gone fully into effect.
 Some implementation dates spread out to 2022.
 Taken together the federal and state policy environment is very promising for improving outcomes for Californians with IDD.

-The SCDD Employment First Committee (EFC) annually reports on employment for people with IDD while identifying best practices and recommending legislative, regulatory, and policy changes for increasing the number of individuals with IDD in integrated employment, self-employment, and microenterprises.
+The SCDD Employment First Committee (EFC) annually reports on employment for people with IDD while identifying best practices and recommending legislative, regulatory, and policy changes for increasing the number of individuals with IDD in competitive integrated employment, self-employment, and microenterprises.
 In addition to the federal changes above, current goals for the SCDD EFC include the following:

 Establish measureable outcomes for the implementation of the Employment First Policy